corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/7 - Networking.md

  ![[Pasted image 20240517000800.png]]

 - VPC Peering – connect two VPCs with non overlapping CIDR, non-transitive

-- VPC Endpoints – provide private access to AWS Services (S3, DynamoDB, CloudFormation, SSM) within a VPC
+- VPC Endpoints – **provide private access to AWS Services (S3, DynamoDB, CloudFormation, SSM) within a VPC**
-	- S3 and DynamoDB have a VPC Gateway Endpoint (remember it), all the other ones have an Interface endpoint (powered by Private Link - means a private IP).
+	- **S3 and DynamoDB have a VPC Gateway Endpoint (remember it), all the other ones have an Interface endpoint (powered by Private Link - means a private IP).**
+	- Gateway Endpoint v.s.
+Interface Endpoint
+		- Both facilitate private connectivity to AWS services within a VPC, they have different implementations
+		- **Gateway endpoints** are specific to certain AWS services like S3 and DynamoDB.
+They are implemented using VPC route tables and provide a direct, targeted route for traffic destined to these services.
+		- **Interface endpoints** are powered by AWS PrivateLink and support a broader range of AWS services.
+They use Elastic Network Interfaces (ENIs) within your VPC to establish private connections to the service endpoints.
+They offer more flexibility and are integrated with AWS PrivateLink's service discovery and endpoint policies.

 - VPC Flow Logs – can be setup at the VPC / Subnet / ENI Level, for ACCEPT and REJECT traffic, helps identifying attacks, analyze using Athena or CloudWatch Logs Insights
 	- VPC Flow Logs is a VPC feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.